JulianCasillasP/the-game/README.md

 Using the cursor, you must reach the goal without leaving the path.

 ## Controls
-Cursor.
+Mouse

 ## Victory Condition
 Successfully completing all three levels and reaching the goal.

 ## Defeat Condition
-Collision between the cursor and the border.
+Collision between the player and the border.

 ## Classes